lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project3_1.md

     Project 3.
 If you have more than one file, the preferred method is to put them all into one folder, zip that, and upload the zipped file.
 Ask if you need help with this.
 * You may do this project with a partner.
-If you do this, one partner should turn in the seven Java files on D2L and the other should just submit a comment on D2L saying who their partner is.
+If you do this, one partner should turn in the Java files on D2L and the other should just submit a comment on D2L saying who their partner is.
 The TA for the partner who turned it in will enter the same grade for both partners.
 If you choose this option, you should do the project *together*, not just have one